 They are important considerations and will feed into your primary decision-makers.
-Ideally, a hackathon is a break from the regular workday and should be planned keeping that in mind.
+Ideally, an ideathon is a break from the regular workday and should be planned keeping that in mind.
 It should be short, spanning between a day or two, if it is a continuous onsite event.
 While an online or hybrid mode of engagement can last up to 2 weeks or more, depending on the scale of the hackathon, ensure that you choose a weekend for the onsite events for maximum participation.

-Location agnostic events are easy to execute while onsite or mixed hackathons need several months of planning and booking for a successful and seamless execution.
+Location agnostic events are easy to execute while onsite or mixed hackathons need several months of planning and booking for successful and seamless execution.
 The event is not just what happens on the D-day but everything that builds up to it.
 In the case of onsite events, choose a location that is central and easy to access.

 The budget of the hackathon will be determined by its type and mode, and will, in turn, determine the scale, duration, and prizes for the event.
 It is of utmost importance to ensure that the top management in your organization is on board for conducting a hackathon, and the objectives and success metrics are laid down in close discussion with them to ensure proper resource allocation.

 Every hackathon is distinctive and your organization can bring its own uniqueness to the table with the kind of challenges they put forth, the number of rounds, the assessment method, and the prizes they give away – everything is a reflection of the brand you wish to portray through this hackathon.

 Want to start a dialogue with potential employees, build an interactive tech community, find an innovative solution to your product, support a social cause, or create a culture of collaboration amongst your employees?
 Hackathons are the answer to all of these!